 Draw four lines; one across the cookie, one up and down in the center of the cookie, then one on each end with a slight curve to make the basketball design.

 Allow the cookie icing to set before moving on to the next step.

 Pro Tip: If you’re not pressed for time, make the cookies the evening before so they have time to cool and the icing has plenty of extra time to set.

-Once the icing has set, remove the Blue Bunny® carton from the freezer 15 minutes prior to filling your cookies.
+Once the icing has set, remove the ice cream carton from the freezer 15 minutes prior to filling your cookies.

 - Preheat oven to 350°

 - By hand, mix together white cake mix, veggie oil, peppermint extract, and 2 large eggs.
 Add orange food coloring until you get the uniform tint you want.

 - Lightly spray the bottom of a glass with cooking spray & flatten the cookies down to 1/2" or less. (optional: add sugar crystals if desired)